Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Case Study

 \subsubsection{\jq{Electrified transportation system}}

+The transportation network, shown in Fig.~\ref{fig:coupling_sys}(b), is adapted from the Sioux Falls road network~\cite{SiouxFalls}, consisting of 24 nodes and 76 edges.
+Each node is equipped with an EV charging station, while also representing the origins and destinations of EV trips.
+These nodes each connect electrically to one of the 11 NYISO zones in Fig.~\ref{fig:coupling_sys}(a); the shaded blue areas indicate this geographic correspondence and determine~$\mathbf{A}^\mathrm{CB}$.
+Arrowed lines indicate the bidirectional links between nodes, representing the road connections that form the transportation network.

-The transportation system is modified from~\cite{SiouxFalls}, comprising 182 OD pairs with OD demand~$\boldsymbol{\rho}$ and hosting a total of {{158{,}080}} EVs.
-For each OD pair, the EV driver chooses between two candidate routes with the shortest free-flow travel times: one assuming charging at the origin and the other assuming charging at the destination, which determines $\mathbf{A}^\mathrm{CR}$.
-The travel cost function on edge $e$ is given by \( c_e(\fer) = c_e^0 \big(1 + \kappa_e\fer\big) \), where $c_e^0$ represents the base cost, computed as the free-flow travel time multiplied by a value of time of \$17.09/hour \cite{van2025political}.
-The coefficient $\kappa_e$ reflects the marginal effect of traffic volume and is obtained by dividing the delay parameter by the edge capacity in~\cite{SiouxFalls}. {Each EV requires an identical charging amount $q^\mathrm{EV} \in [1,20]$ kWh, corresponding to the energy delivered during one hour of Level 1-2 charging~\cite{EVchargingspeed}.}
+The EV-population data and OD-demand data are also adapted from~\cite{SiouxFalls}, yielding 182 OD pairs with OD demand~$\boldsymbol{\rho}$ and a total of {{158{,}080}} EV \emph{agents}.
+To better capture real-world congestion effects, we rescale the OD demands.
+For each OD pair, we first identify the two routes with the lowest free-flow travel times.
+Given this fixed route set, charging is assigned to either the origin or the destination of each route, so that an EV's decision trades off travel time against nodal charging prices.
+This construction yields a compact route--charging choice set that keeps the decision space low dimensional; allowing charging at intermediate locations would simply introduce additional routes without altering the modeling framework.
+The resulting route--charging configuration determines $\mathbf{A}^\mathrm{CR}$.
+The travel cost function on edge $e$ is modeled as \( c_e(\fer) = c_e^0 \big(1 + \kappa_e\fer\big) \), where $c_e^0$ represents the base cost, computed as the free-flow travel time multiplied by a value of time of \$17.09/hour \cite{van2025political}.
+The coefficient $\kappa_e$ reflects the marginal effect of traffic volume and is obtained by dividing the delay parameter by the edge capacity.
+Following~\cite{SiouxFalls}, we triple the free-flow travel times and scale the delay parameters by a factor of ten to increase the sensitivity of per-driver travel cost to flow relocation. {Each EV requires an identical charging amount $q^\mathrm{EV} \in [1,20]$ kWh, corresponding to the energy delivered during one hour of Level 1-2 charging~\cite{EVchargingspeed}.}